 Testing For Hardness

 Of course, there are tests to determine the hardness of the steel.
 Two of the most common ones are the Brinell and Rockwell tests.
 At Clifton, we utilize the Brinell, as this is considered the best practice for accurately determining hardness.
-To administer the test, a high-pressure load is used (usually about 3,000 kgf) and a steel ball with a diameter of 10 mm is used as an indenter.
+Hardenability of material is tested by administering a high-pressure load (usually about 3,000 kgf) and a steel ball with a diameter of 10 mm as an indenter.
 The test load (which has been predetermined) is applied to the indenter, held for a specific period of time (also predetermined), then removed.
 The impression that has been left by the indenter is measured across at least two diameters, then averaged.
 At that point, a chart can be utilized to convert the averaged diameter to a Brinell Hardness Number (BHN).
 The larger the diameter, the softer the material is.
 We do this test on two opposite corners of our plates for consistency and accuracy.

 Now that we know how to determine hardness, let’s dive a little deeper.
 We know it’s a characteristic of the actual metal, but what does it mean?
 To put it simply, hardness is the resistance of the steel to penetration.
 There are different types of steel, for example, AR400 OR AR500, that are produced to a specific hardness.
 At Clifton, for steel to be considered AR400, the plate must measure between 360 and 440 BHN.
 AR500 steel plate measures between 477 and 550 BHN.
 You can find more information on other grades of steel on our products pages.